 Ultimately then, the answer to the manual vs. automatic question comes down to how much money you have to spend, and how important convenience is to you.

-Final Thoughts - What Is a Burr Coffee Grinder?
+Final Thoughts – What is a Burr Coffee Grinder?

 So now you know, and as we mentioned at the start, there’s a lot more to answering the question “What is a burr coffee grinder?” than first meets the eye.